mariamahmed2/linux-admin/Red Hat System Administration I/Notes/README.md

 ## Users and groups
 ### What is a user?
 The user associated with a running process determins the file and directories accessible to that process.
-- `id` to show info about the current user
+- `id` to show info about the current user and group
 - `name` info about a specific user
 ```
 $ id <name>